Bongani001/odin-recipes/README.md

 # odin-recipes
 Recipe website
 Project
--Build a basic recipe website with only HTML.
+-Build a recipe website based on what I have learned.
 -The aim of this project is to see how far I have come upon leaning web development through The Odin Project.